HB 106 is the new Red Flag bill being pushed in New Hampshire. It is almost identical to the previous bill that was

 This is by far the most destructive piece of legislation to ever be presented in the New Hampshire State Legislature.

 You can find a link to the legislation at the bottom of this page.
 Some highlights and what they mean are listed below Emphasis within the legislative wording has been added:

-I. “Extreme risk protection order” means a temporary, ex parte, or final order issued pursuant to this chapter TO TEMPORARILY RESTRICT ACCESS TO FIREARMS BY INDIVIDUALS WHO ARE FOUND TO POSE AN IMMEDIATE OR SIGNIFICANT RISK TO THEMSELVES.
+I. “Extreme risk protection order” means a temporary, ex parte, or final order issued pursuant to this chapter TO TEMPORARILY RESTRICT ACCESS TO FIREARMS BY INDIVIDUALS WHO ARE FOUND TO POSE AN IMMEDIATE OR SIGNIFICANT RISK TO THEMSELVES OR OTHERS.

 [It is not an order of 'protection' but an order of gun confiscation]